-I make it a priority to enhance mastery of the current tax law, complex tax code, and new tax regulations by attending frequent tax seminars and webinars.
+We make it a priority to enhance mastery of the current tax law, complex tax code, and new tax regulations by attending frequent tax seminars and webinars.

-I recommend Tax Saving Strategies that help you…
+We recommend Tax Saving Strategies that help you…

 - defer income so you can keep your money now and pay less taxes later.

 - reduce taxes on your income so you keep more of what you make.

 - reduce taxes on your estate so your family keeps more of what you’ve made.